openCARP examples

 This example demonstrates how to compute local activation times (LATs) and action potential durations (APDs) of cells in a cardiac tissue

-Unequal anisotropy ratios can be responsible for the formation of unexpectedly complex polarization patterns
+Unequal anisotropy ratios in bidomain simulations can be responsible for the formation of unexpectedly complex polarization patterns.

 Parameter sweeps